The quickest way to Happy Stakeholders - the pleasure and displeasure list

 From Herding Chickens: Innovative Techniques for Project Management

-The Pleasure and Displeasure list is not a formally recognised Stakeholder Analysis tool, but it can be a great way to assess your internal stakeholders and will help get your team thinking more carefully about how their actions will please or displease your key stakeholders.
+The Pleasure and Displeasure list is not a formally recognised Stakeholder Analysis tool, but it is a great way to assess your internal stakeholders!
+It is fun to complete, takes 5 minutes and will dramatically improve how you engage with your stakeholders.

-In their book Herding Chickens: Innovative Techniques for Project Management
+In Herding Chickens: Innovative Techniques for Project Management

 , Dan Bradbury and David Garrett suggest the pleasure and displeasure list in the chapter entitled Surviving the Corporate Jungle.